 Determining Medical Disability

-- Following the General Disability Medical Committee, the medical committee decides the percentage of disability according to the Regulations of National Insurance Institute (Book of Deficiencies).
+- Following the General Disability Medical Committee, the medical committee decides the percentage of disability according to the Regulations of National Insurance Institute (Book of Diagnoses).

 - In addition to determining the percentage of disability, the Medical Committee determines the stat date of the medical disability, and if it temporary or permanent.